 Implement Preventive Maintenance

 For most restaurants, maintenance becomes a concern only when something ceases to function.
 This is a reactive and costly approach.
 Your restaurant’s day-to-day operations are important, but you must also look at the big picture.
-Being proactive and turning to a preventive maintenance strategy will not only reduce maintenance costs but also improve overall customer experience.
+Being proactive and turning to a preventive maintenance strategy will not only reduce maintenance costs but also improve the overall customer experience.

 For example, you want your HVAC system to function smoothly at all times.
 It is crucial not only for customer comfort but may have regulatory implications as well.
 The system will stay up and running only if you implement a preventive maintenance program, which should involve: